From High School Hub to Hospitals, Empathy Guides the Designs of HKS’ Lisa Adams

 That childhood hospital stay — blanketed in warm colors and princess dresses — made such an impression on Adams that it led her to a career in health care interiors, a particularly demanding area for interior designers.
 They must create and furnish spaces that prevent the spread of infection, withstand harsh cleaning chemicals and protect patient privacy — restrictions that limit their options for materials and space planning.

-For Adams, a senior interior designer in the HKS Chicago office, empathy for the people who will use a space is just as important as the rules directing the design.
+For Adams, the Director of Citizen HKS & Sustainable Design Leader in the HKS Chicago office, empathy for the people who will use a space is just as important as the rules directing the design.
 Her compassionate, innovative approach has drawn praise from her peers.
 Interior Design magazine named Adams a “design leader for the greater good” at the 2019 HiP Awards at the NeoCon exposition in Chicago.

 Interior design entails far more than making spaces beautiful, Adams said.
 Thoughtful designers create offices that let colleagues work together with ease, airports that travelers can navigate smoothly and hospitals that soothe patients in stressful situations.